GrimLala/SpeedTools/README.md

 This state mimics warping out of the Ash Twin Project by 8:08 (488 seconds) to practice flying to Dark Bramble within an ideal time window.
 The player starts on the Ash Twin warp pad with a warp core in hand.
 We cannot mimic wedging the ship under the bridge between the towers, but the ship will be nearby for quick retrieval.

-This practice state can be called at any point before the set time has passed, but not after.
+Just like the previous state, the loop timer must be active for this practice state to be called; and it may be called at any point before the start time has passed, but not after.

 ### Vessel Activation